MarcusBarnes/MIK_workshop_Islandoracon_2017/README.md

 ## MIK in a nutshell

-* maybe a new version of the diagram?
+* maybe a new version of the overview diagram?
+* toolchains
+  * fetchers, metadata parsers, filegetters, writers
+  * manipulators

 ## Some use cases